Supported .xrk, .xrz

 RecommendedYesIf XRK not available

 Our advice: use the .xrk file whenever possible.
-You don’t need to open Race Studio — download the session and import the file directly into Brake Point.
+Once Race Studio 3 has downloaded the session, the file is immediately available in C:\AIM_SPORT\RaceStudio3\user\data\[date]\ — you no longer need the software to import it into Brake Point.

 Don't miss new format support